madocb/Packer/README.md

 ## What is Packer ?
 Packer is an agnostic Image builder developed by Hasicorp.

+## What can it do ?
+Packer will take an exising AWS AMI, tailor it to your needs and repackgage it as your own custom AMI.

-## What does this repo provide ?
+### What will this repo do ?
-This is a work in progress collection of Packer examples to allow you to build Images within Public clouds.\
-Current examples include:

-### Windows-1
-Will create your own custom windows server ami within AWS and carry the following steps:
+This repo will create your own custom Windows server AMI within AWS and carry the following steps:
-- Push a user-data powershell script to setup winrp, which allows Packer to connect.
+- Push a user-data powershell script to setup winrp, which allows Packer to connect to windows.
-- Apply a role to the AMI to avoid the need to use hard coded username and password credentials.
+- Apply a role to the temp build instance to avoid the need to use hard coded username and password credentials.
-- Run a further powershell script which installs Python, upgrades PIP, installs AWS CLI.
+- Run a further powershell script which installs Python, upgrades PIP and installs AWS CLI.
-- The IAM role will allow you to download files and binaries from an AWS S3 bucket.
+- Files and binaries are copied from an AWS S3 bucket.

 <p align="center">
 <img src="packer-diag1.jpg">
 </p>

-## How do I use Packer with these repos ?
+## Great, how do I create my custom AMI ?
 - Install Packer on your Windows or Linux host: https://www.packer.io/docs/install/index.html
 - Ensure your host has a role associated to it or AWS configure is setup with appropriate permissions for iam:PassRole (See below).
 - Clone this Repo.
-- Edit the packer file <packer>.json and modify for your region of choice and AWS AMI id.
+- Edit the packer file windows-1.json and modify for your region of choice and AWS AMI id.
-- Run: packer build <packer>.json (e.g. packer windows-1.json)
+- Run: packer build windows-1.json
-- These Reops were tested with Packer v1.2.3
+- This Reop was fully tested with Packer v1.2.3

-## What's this about roles ?
+## What's this about IAM roles ?

 - You need to ensure your host running Packer has IAM rights to allow an iam:Passrole as per below: